Entropy stable reduced order modeling of nonlinear conservation laws: Entropy conservative hyper-reduction

 Here, $\hat{\bm{d}}$ are the coefficients of the orthogonal projection of $\bm{Q}\bm{c}$ onto the test basis.
 Note that $\hat{\bm{Q}}_t$ is skew-symmetric by construction.
 Moreover, if the vector of all ones lies in the span of the test basis (e.g., $\bm{1} = \bm{V}_t\bm{e}$ for some coefficient vector $\bm{e}$), then

 since $\hat{\bm{Q}}_t$ exactly recovers the action of $\bm{Q}\bm{1} = \bm{0}$ and $\bm{0}$ lies within the span of any basis.

 Since $\hat{\bm{Q}}_{t}$ acts on coefficients of the test basis (a ``modal'' operator), it cannot be directly applied to evaluate nonlinear functions of the solution.
 However, we can construct ``nodal'' operator by combining $\hat{\bm{Q}}_t$ with appropriate mappings from hyper-reduced points to coefficients of the test basis.
 We make the following assumptions on the hyper-reduced points to enable the construction of such mappings: \begin{assumption} Let $\mathcal{I}$ denote the index set of hyper-reduced points.
-We assume that the hyper-reduced test mass matrix $\bm{V}_t\LRp{\mathcal{I},:}^T\bm{W}\bm{V}_t\LRp{\mathcal{I},:}$ is non-singular. \end{assumption} Note that if Assumption~\ref{ass:quad} holds, then the mass matrix $\bm{V}\LRp{\mathcal{I},:}^T\bm{W}\bm{V}\LRp{\mathcal{I},:}$ is also non-singular, since the column space of $\bm{V}$ is contained in the column space of $\bm{V}_t$.
+We assume that the hyper-reduced test mass matrix $\bm{V}_t\LRp{\mathcal{I},:}^T\bm{W}\bm{V}_t\LRp{\mathcal{I},:}$ is non-singular. \end{assumption} Note that if Assumption~\ref{ass:quad} holds, then the test mass matrix $\bm{V}\LRp{\mathcal{I},:}^T\bm{W}\bm{V}\LRp{\mathcal{I},:}$ is also non-singular, since the column space of $\bm{V}$ is contained in the column space of $\bm{V}_t$. \rnote{We will provide a heuristic algorithm for ensuring that the hyper-reduced test mass matrix is non-singular in Section~\ref{sec:condtest}.}

 If Assumption~\ref{ass:quad} holds, we can define the projection matrix $\bm{P}_t$ onto the test basis as follows: